 Finding the right dog food for your pet can be an extremely confusing experience, and it can sometimes feel like you’re getting conflicting advice from lots of different sources.

 Nowhere is this more apparent than when the subject of grains comes up.
-Some people say that grains are terrible for your pooch, whereas others maintain that a healthy amount of grains make up an important part of a dog’s diet.
-While there aren’t very many one-size-fits-all solutions for a dog’s nutritional profile, we feel that you should feed your pup a food that has healthy grains inside — but which ones are those?
+Some people say that dog food with grains are terrible for your pooch, whereas others maintain that a healthy amount of grains make up an important part of a dog’s diet.
+While there aren’t very many one-size-fits-all solutions for a dog’s nutritional profile, we feel that you should feed your pup a dog food that has healthy grains inside — but which ones are those?

 In the reviews below, you’ll find everything you need to make an informed decision about your dog’s diet.
-We looked at everything from ingredient lists to vitamin content to find the foods that we feel are worthy of being fed to your four-legged family members.
+We looked at everything from ingredient lists to vitamin content to find the dog foods that we feel are worthy of being fed to your four-legged family members.

 Yes, they all have grains in them — and yes, they’ll all help your dog stay healthy, strong, and happy.